hallgren/eventsourcing/README.md

 ```

 The aggregate needs to implement the `Transition(event eventsourcing.Event)` and `Register(r eventsourcing.RegisterFunc)` methods to fulfill the aggregate interface.
-This methods define how events are transformed to build the aggregate state and which events to register into the repository.
+These methods define how events are transformed to build the aggregate state and which events to register into the repository.

 Example of the Transition method on the `Person` aggregate.